everstake/vscode-plugin-substrate/README.md

 ## Features

-All features and it's functionality you can find in [the tutorial file](docs/TUTORIAL.md).
+All features and it's functionality you can find in [the features file](docs/FEATURES.md).

+## Tutorial

+Tutorial of how to use this plugin you can find in [the tutorial file](docs/TUTORIAL.md).

 ## Plugin dependencies